nanasysim/assignment-1/README.md

 * Secure Shell (SSH) key pair used for secure communication between a client and a server
 * Consists of a public key and a private key
 * Public key is placed on the server, while the private key is kept on the client
-* Provides a secure way to authenticate and access a server without using a password

 ### Why do you need an SSH Key?
 * Securely access your Droplet via SSH without needing a password